learn-co-curriculum/hs-advanced-web-design-teachers-guide-jquery/README.md

 We’re going to get A LOT more practice with this in the coming days.
 Today we’re going to wrap up with a fun little lab to help you build and publish your own chrome extension lab.

-<a href='https://learn.co/lessons/hs-advanced-web-design-teachers-guide-jquery' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-advanced-web-design-teachers-guide-jquery' title='jQuery'>jQuery</a> on Learn.co and start learning to code for free.</p>